 Myth #1: All "good homeschool moms" have children who perform above average.

 If your children are "ahead" in some subjects and "behind" in others, or on target in everything, or behind in everything, you're in good company.
 Many Sonlight moms teach children who need extra guidance or a slower pace academically.
-And many Sonlight moms teach children with special needs.
-If you have access to the Sonlight Forums, make sure to check out the special place just for parents of children with special needs and learning challenges.
+And many Sonlight moms teach children with special needs or learning challenges.

-This brings up one of my favorite benefits of homeschooling: We can meet our children's unique needs … wherever they are.
+One of my favorite benefits of homeschooling: We can meet our children wherever they are.
+We can focus on their unique needs.

 Myth #2: "Good homeschool moms" never struggle.